Cleardeals/Data_listing_portal/README.md

 ### Environment Variables

-The project uses a global `.env` file at the root of the project which contains Supabase credentials:
+The project uses a single global `.env` file at the root of the project which contains Supabase credentials:

 ```
 NEXT_PUBLIC_SUPABASE_URL=https://kjhgbrywkzhnjqziofvq.supabase.co
 NEXT_PUBLIC_SUPABASE_ANON_KEY=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzdXBhYmFzZSIsInJlZiI6ImtqaGdicnl3a3pobmpxemlvZnZxIiwicm9sZSI6ImFub24iLCJpYXQiOjE3NDU2MTQ2ODYsImV4cCI6MjA2MTE5MDY4Nn0._EgFJRs_-vJvJALd5oM0tFl14BTxpI08hfy5je_TjP4
 ```

-These environment variables are automatically synchronized to each application's `.env.local` file when running the development or build scripts.
+Each Next.js application loads these environment variables directly from the root `.env` file using its `next.config.ts`, eliminating the need for individual `.env.local` files in each application directory.

-If you need to modify environment variables:
-1. Edit the root `.env` file
+If you need to modify environment variables, just edit the root `.env` file - all applications will automatically use the updated values.
-2. Run `npm run sync-env` to synchronize the changes to all applications
-3. Restart your development servers if needed

 ### Running the Project